Arlington, Washington: Demographics

 The city of Arlington had a population of 19,868 people at the time of the 2020 U.S. census, making it the tenth largest of eighteen cities in Snohomish County.
 From 1980 to 2010, Arlington's population increased by over 450 percent, fueled by the construction of suburban housing and annexations of outlying areas.
-The United States Census Bureau estimates the city's July 2022 population at 21,059.
-In 2005, the Arlington city council projected that the city's population would double from 15,000 to 30,528 by 2025; updated estimates in 2017 projected a population of 25,000 by 2035.
+A population estimate in 2017 projected that Arlington would have nearly 25,000 residents by 2035.